yongning0310/tp/docs/DeveloperGuide.md

 </box>

-### Launch and shutdown
+### Launch

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download `flagship.jar` and copy into an empty folder

+    1. Using your terminal, navigate to the folder `flagship.jar` is stored in.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Type the following command into your terminal: `java -jar flagship.jar` Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app with the command: `java -jar flagship.jar`.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Creating an internship entry